Production automation exercises

 - Basic robot programming skills.
 Robot coordinates, movements, control of inputs and outputs.

-- Basics of graphical off-line robot programing.
+- Basics of graphical off-line robot programming.

 - Visual interface design.